Horticultural Temporal Fruit Monitoring via 3D Instance Segmentation and Re-Identification using Colored Point Clouds: Experimental Evaluation

 \subsection{Discussion: Instance Segmentation state-of-the-art performance}

-Surprisingly, state-of-the-art instance segmentation methods (\ie,~\citep{xiao2025ijcv, schult2023icra, marcuzzi2023ral, kolodiazhnyi2024cvpr, shin2024cvpr}) struggle when trained with small or very small data, providing poor results in a seemingly simple task, such as the segmentation of strawberries or apples.
+Surprisingly, \new{current} state-of-the-art instance segmentation methods (\ie,~\cite{xiao2025ijcv, schult2023icra, marcuzzi2023ral, kolodiazhnyi2024cvpr, shin2024cvpr}) struggle when trained with small or very small data, providing poor results in a seemingly simple task, such as strawberry or apple segmentation.
 There are many reasons why.
-Most methods are best suited for LiDAR point clouds, \eg P3Former~\citep{xiao2025ijcv}, exploiting their cylindrical space distribution.
-Others, such as Mask3D~\citep{schult2023icra}, MaskPLS~\citep{marcuzzi2023ral}, OneFormer3D~\citep{kolodiazhnyi2024cvpr}, and spherical mask~\citep{shin2024cvpr} are most suited for large point clouds capturing indoor or outdoor scenarios (with distinctive spatial separation between instances and predictable object geometries, \ie, flat planes or box-like shapes).
-Fruits, being small, round, and similar-looking, with subtle geometric variations, often offering non-distinctive local features, make it difficult for those methods to perform well.
-The multi-resolution technique of these methods, usually very helpful, deteriorates the performance on dense, small-scale datasets like strawberries, and the learned queries might collapse to similar representations, failing to differentiate between individual fruits.
+Most methods are best suited for LiDAR point clouds, \eg P3Former~\cite{xiao2025ijcv}, exploiting their cylindrical space distribution. \new{Methods like~Mask3D~\cite{schult2023icra}, MaskPLS~\cite{marcuzzi2023ral}, OneFormer3D~\cite{kolodiazhnyi2024cvpr}, and Spherical Mask~\cite{shin2024cvpr} suffer in this task due to their reliance on voxelization, which can lead to the loss of small object details during downsampling.
+Using small voxels to preserve these details dramatically increases computational costs, making it impractical for our application, while increasing the voxel size to lower the computational complexity results in missing the small objects.
+Moreover, the multi-resolution technique of these methods, usually helpful, deteriorates the performance on dense, small-scale datasets like strawberries, and the learned queries might collapse to similar representations, failing to differentiate between individual fruits.
+We made every effort to include these state-of-the-art methods in our comparison; however, due to the severe limitations described above, their performance was so poor that they failed to produce even basic, usable segmentation results on our datasets. }